see also Poem Profiler

 present purposes (if purposes doesn't strike an overly teleological

-chord), suffice it to say that an intial incident, mood, core
+chord), suffice it to say that an initial incident, mood, core

 proposition, description, idea, or indeed, story, might be run